timsutton/brigadier/README.md

 ## Caveats

-* It requires an internet connection, which therefore requires that a working network driver be available.
-The simplest way I've found to do this is to place the various network drivers from BootCampESDs inside a "BootCamp" (or similar) folder within `C:\Windows\INF`.
+* It requires a network connection, which therefore requires that a working network driver be available.
+The simplest way I've found to do this is to place the various network drivers from BootCampESDs inside a "BootCamp" (or similar) folder within `C:\Windows\INF` on a sysprepped image.
 This folder is the default search location for device drivers, and it should automatically detect and install drivers located here for all unknown hardware.
 You can also modify the `DevicePath` <a href="http://technet.microsoft.com/en-us/library/cc731664(v=ws.10).aspx">registry key</a> to add a custom location, but using the existing `INF` folder means no other changes besides a file copy are required to update an existing image's drivers, so this can be done without actually restoring the image and booting it just to install a driver.
+Offline driver servicing using Windows and DISM is easy for WIM images, but most admins are likely not deploying WIM images to Macs, but rather using tools that wrap ntfsprogs.
 * It currently performs almost no error handling.
 * The 7-Zip and dmg2iso tools download from URLs hardcoded in the script.
 Soon the `brigadier.plist` will support overriding these URLs with your own copies stored on a private webserver.
 * After installation, it sets the `FirstTimeRun` registry key at `HKEY_CURRENT_USER\Software\Apple Inc.\Apple Keyboard Support` to disable the first-launch Boot Camp help popup, and there's currently no option to disable this behaviour.
-* Only tested on 64-bit Windows 7.
+* Only supports installations on 64-bit Windows.
 It's worth mentioning that the December 2012 Boot Camp driver ESDs seem to be 64-bit only, so extra work would need to be done to support 32-bit Windows.
+If 32-bit Windows support is important to you, there is an [issue](https://github.com/timsutton/brigadier/issues/2) created to track it.